Italians have lived in England from the time of the Roman Empire in 43 AD, and the cultures of the two countries have been intertwined for centuries.

-Tottenham Court Road and Pimlico Stations.
+3. Tottenham Court Road and Pimlico Stations, London

 Born in Scotland to Italian immigrants, Eduardo Paolozzi moved to England in the 1950s.
 Often called the ‘godfather of Pop Art’ he created several iconic pieces of public art that are well known across London.
-Mosaics which line Tottenham Court Road station, a sculpture of Sir Isaac Newton, which is housed at the British Library, and a cast metal ventilation shaft cover at Pimlico, which is listed Grade II.
+Mosaics which line Tottenham Court Road station, a sculpture of Sir Isaac Newton, which is housed at the British Library, and a cast metal ventilation shaft cover at Pimlico, which is Listed at Grade II.

 By 1910, 3000 Italians had made this industrial area of Manchester their home, rivalling London’s ‘Little Italy’.
 Many had left their rural homes in Italy to work in the North West’s cotton mills.

 The Manchester Italian Catholic Society was formed in 1888 by local priest, Father Tynan.
 The society instigated Italian language classes and social events for the community, as well as the popular Madonna del Rosario procession, which is still led annually from Ancoats across Manchester city centre.
 The procession involves the carrying of religious emblems and wearing of the colourful regional dress of Italy.